-Gambling Commission calls for industry to collaborate on new research to prevent harm
+Commission calls for collaboration on research to prevent harm

 08 August 2018

 The Gambling Commission is supporting new research exploring whether some gambling products and environments are more harmful than others.

 Information about consumer gambling activity will be used as part of an extensive research project, jointly supported by the Commission’s expert advisors the Responsible Gambling Strategy Board (RGSB), and commissioned by GambleAware.

 Gambling operators will be asked to provide the data so it can be used to understand how products, environments and characteristics vary – and importantly, identify those more associated with harmful play.
 The aim is to strategically request data from operators that can potentially be reused, where relevant, for further research projects.

 Working with the Commission, RGSB has published a research brief, which sets out the proposed approach to the research.
 Once the research team is in place, operators will be contacted by the Commission to explain how they can get involved at an early stage.